AtulSharmx/Daily-Focus-Tracker/README.md

 # Daily Focus Tracker

-A simple Python console app to track daily focus tasks.
+A simple Python console application that helps users track daily focus tasks and mark them as completed.

+This project was built to practice Python fundamentals like input/output, functions, conditional logic, and file handling.

+---

-## What it does
+## Features

-- Lets you enter your daily task
+- Add a daily focus task
-- Marks it as completed or not
+- Mark task as completed or not completed
-- Saves tasks in a text file
+- Automatically saves tasks in a text file
-- Shows total completed tasks
+- Displays total number of completed tasks

+---

+## How to Run

+1. Clone the repository
+2. Open terminal inside the project folder
+3. Run the following command:

+python focus_tracker.py

+---

 ## Built With

-- Python
+- Python 3
-- Basic functions
 - File handling

-## Why I Made This
+- Basic functions and conditional statements

+---

+## Project Goal

-I built this project to practice Python basics like input/output, functions, and working with files.
+The goal of this project is to strengthen core Python concepts and build consistency through small practical applications.

+---

 ## Future Improvements

-- Add delete option
+- Add task deletion option
 - Add date tracking
+- Add progress percentage
-- Convert to GUI or web app
+- Convert to GUI (Tkinter) or Web App (Flask)